-(c) Investment Management Fees
+(a) Investment Management Fees

 Investment management fees are 0.45% per annum of gross asset value payable monthly in arrears.
-During the period investment management fees of \$249,017 (excluding GST) were payable to Shopping Centres Australasia Property Operations Pty Limited (ACN 160 890 433) as the Investment Manager of SURF 2 (30 June 2017: \$20,106).
+During the period investment management fees of \$251,100 (excluding GST) were payable to Shopping Centres Australasia Property Operations Pty Limited (ACN 160 890 433) as the Investment Manager of SURF 2 (30 June 2018: \$249,017).

-Total accrued investment management fees of \$20,725 (excluding GST) are recognised in trade and other payables in the statement of financial position (30 June 2017: \$20,106).
+Total accrued investment management fees of \$21,556 (excluding GST) are recognised in trade and other payables in the statement of financial position (30 June 2018: \$20,725).

-(d) Base management fees
+(b) Base management fees

 Base management fees are 0.25% per annum of gross asset value payable monthly in arrears.
-During the period base management fees of \$138,343 (excluding GST) were payable to the Responsible Entity during the financial year (30 June 2017: \$11,170).
+During the period base management fees of \$139,500 (excluding GST) were payable to the Responsible Entity during the financial year (30 June 2018: \$138,343).

-Total accrued base management fees of \$11,514 (excluding GST) are recognised in trade and other payables in the statement of financial position (30 June 2017: \$11,170).
+Total accrued base management fees of \$11,975 (excluding GST) are recognised in trade and other payables in the statement of financial position (30 June 2018: \$11,514).

-(e) Recharge of expenses
+(c) Recharge of expenses

 SURF RE and the Investment Manager have the right to recover from the Fund the expenses properly incurred by SURF RE or the Manager from the Fund.
 The Investment Manager is part of SCA Property Group.
-In practice the Fund has paid all such expenses directly except for certain formation expenses which were recharged.
-The relevant formation expenses have been recognised as part of the transaction and establishment costs in the Fund's statement of profit or loss and other comprehensive income.
+In practice the Fund has paid all such expenses directly.

-(f) Performance fee
+(d) Performance fee

 The Investment Manager will be entitled to a performance fee of 20% of the portion of the outperformance of SURF 2 over an IRR of 10% per annum.
-A performance fee liability has not been recognised as at 30 June 2018 (30 June 2017: nil) as any potential performance fee cannot be reliably measured.
+A performance fee liability has not been recognised as at 30 June 2019 (30 June 2018: nil) as any potential performance fee cannot be reliably measured.

-(g) Directors fees
+(e) Directors fees

 No fees were paid or are payable by SURF 2 to the directors of the Responsible Entity during the period.
 These costs are paid by SCA Property Group.
-Refer to note 17.
+Refer to note 16.

-(h) Related Party Unit Holdings and Distributions
+(f) Related Party Unit Holdings and Distributions